MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/2-project-structure.md

 ### Install extensions or packages

 You can extend the functionality of Visual Studio Code using the extensions marketplace.
-Keep in mind that these are community-developed resources and there are often several solutions for the same type of feature.
-You can install extensions individually in your editor, or several at once with the command line.
+Keep in mind that these extensions are community-developed resources and there are often several solutions for the same type of feature.
+You can install extensions individually in your editor, or several at once using the command line.

 For web development, all you need right now is **open-in-browser**.
 This extension helps you to quickly open the website in your default browser, instead of copying and pasting the file URL into your browser.